 How often will the SJT be a suitable ADR response given this profile?
 In two respects, this pool is comprised of disputes that would be deemed inappropriate even by most SJT proponents.
-First, more than forty percent of the malpractice cases were tried in less than five days, n141 the minimum length considered by most observers as a threshold for application of the SJT method. n142 Second, contrary to the common assumption that malpractice cases largely turn on complex medical testimony offered by opposing expert witnesses, approximately twenty [846] percent of the malpractice trials presented significant factual issues that turned on a jury's assessment of witness credibility -- cases generally acknowledged to be incompatible with the SJT process. n143 In combination, these two factors suggest that, at best, only about half of the malpractice cases actually being tried would meet these initial screening criteria.
+First, more than forty percent of the malpractice cases were tried in less than five days, 141 the minimum length considered by most observers as a threshold for application of the SJT method.
+142 Second, contrary to the common assumption that malpractice cases largely turn on complex medical testimony offered by opposing expert witnesses, approximately twenty 846 percent of the malpractice trials presented significant factual issues that turned on a jury's assessment of witness credibility--cases generally acknowledged to be incompatible with the SJT process.
+143 In combination, these two factors suggest that, at best, only about half of the malpractice cases actually being tried would meet these initial screening criteria.

-An examination of the remaining malpractice trials suggest two potentially appealing categories in which the SJT could be profitably employed: cases that present difficult damage valuation issues and cases that involve weak plaintiffs' claims.
-With respect to the first category, it is clear that assessing damages presents major difficulties in the malpractice context -- several malpractice trials turned primarily on damages issues; many others presented sharp disagreements regarding how to value damages. n144 This observation suggests potentially fertile ground for the use of SJTs because its proponents have specifically claimed that such disputes are amenable to the process. n145
+An examination of the remaining malpractice trials suggests two potentially appealing categories in which the SJT could be profitably employed: cases that present difficult damage valuation issues and cases that involve weak plaintiffs' claims.
+With respect to the first category, it is clear that assessing damages presents major difficulties in the malpractice context-- several malpractice trials turned primarily on damages issues; many others presented sharp disagreements regarding how to value damages.
+144 This observation suggests potentially fertile ground for the use of SJTs because its proponents have specifically claimed that such disputes are amenable to the process.
+145 amorphous concept of pain and suffering.
+146 Employing an SJT does not address these serious criticisms of how lay jurors award damages.
+Partially as a result of the few occasions in which juries in fact award damages in malpractice cases, 147 the evidence indicates that jury damages awards are difficult to predict.
+Even assuming that a summary jury could make a decision on damages that is of comparable quality to that of a regular jury (thus making the SJT a suitable substitute for a full trial), there remains legitimate and serious concerns about the quality of conventional malpractice juries' determinations with respect to awarding damages.
+In fact, the use of evidentiary 847 summaries and other procedural shortcuts suggests that summary jury decisions on average would be even less consistent.
+148

 In fact, however, there is reason to question its utility in valuing damages in the malpractice setting.
-A major criticism of the current litigation system as applied to malpractice cases is that the jury is unable to value damages consistently given the amorphous concept of pain and suffering. n146 Employing an SJT does not address these serious criticisms of how lay jurors award damages.
-Partially as a result of the few occasions in which juries in fact award damages in malpractice cases, n147 the evidence indicates that jury damages awards are difficult to predict.
-Even assuming that a summary jury could make a decision on damages that is of comparable quality to that of a regular jury (thus making the SJT a suitable substitute for a full trial), there remains legitimate and serious concerns about the quality of conventional malpractice juries' determinations with respect to awarding damages.
-In fact, the use of evidentiary [847] summaries and other procedural shortcuts suggest that summary jury decisions on average would be even less consistent. n148 malpractice context -- it has long been assumed that a high percentage of malpractice disputes are non-meritorious and that existing procedural methods for screening disputes, such as the motion for summary judgment, are ineffective. n150 Our study provides supporting evidence: Forty per cent of all litigated malpractice claims resulted in no payment to the plaintiffs. n151 More directly relevant to the potential use of the SJT is the low rate of plaintiffs' victories at trial.
-Although existing theory predicts that trial outcomes should tend to result in plaintiffs and defendants winning at approximately equal rates, n152 it has been [848] regularly observed that medical malpractice plaintiffs prevail much less frequently, n153 thus suggesting that the problem of weak plaintiffs' cases going to trial is especially prevalent for malpractice suits.
+A major criticism of the current litigation system as applied to malpractice cases is that the jury is unable to value damages consistently given the

+Another area in which it has been suggested that the SJT is usefully employed is in weak liability cases as a means of convincing plaintiffs that their claims lack merit.
+149 This potential application could have special appeal in the malpractice context--it has long been assumed that a high percentage of malpractice disputes are non-meritorious and that existing procedural methods for screening disputes, such as the motion for summary judgment, are ineffective.
+150 Our study provides supporting evidence: Forty per cent of all litigated malpractice claims resulted in no payment to the plaintiffs.
+151 More directly relevant to the potential use of the SJT is the low rate of plaintiffs' victories at trial.
+Although existing theory predicts that trial outcomes should tend to result in plaintiffs and defendants winning at approximately equal rates, 152 it has been 848 regularly observed that medical malpractice plaintiffs prevail much less frequently, 153 thus suggesting that the problem of weak plaintiffs' cases going to trial is especially prevalent for malpractice suits.